eventhorizon5/skyscraper/readme.txt

 2. Introduction

-Skyscraper is a 3D virtual building simulator written in C++ using the CrystalSpace graphics engine.
+Skyscraper is a 3D virtual building simulator written in C++ using the Crystal Space graphics engine.
 The goal of the Skyscraper project is to create a fully-featured, modular, multiplatform 3D realtime building simulation engine, including gaming support (single and network multiplayer).
 Everything possible is planned to be simulated, including